Mailing Tubes

 Loading Docks and Trucks | Packaged Paper Tube Products Loaded onto Trucks and Shipped to Customers |

-In the parallel or convolute paper tube or core manufacturing process, jumbo rolls of paper, paperboard, and lining materials are converted in a slitting operation, but not into the very narrow width ribbons used in spiral tube manufacturing.
-In the convolute paper tube or core manufacturing process, the leading edge of the ribbon is parallel to the axis of the paper tube mandrel, so a single seam or flap along the length of the paper tube results.
+In the parallel or convolute paper tube or core manufacturing process, jumbo rolls of paper, paperboard, and lining materials are slit into wider ribbons, unlike the very narrow ribbons used in spiral tube manufacturing.
+In this process, the leading edge of the ribbon is aligned parallel to the axis of the paper tube mandrel, resulting in a single seam or flap running along the length of the paper tube.

 The spiral and convolute tube manufacturing processes are combined to produce some tubes.
 For instance, a spiral wound tube made of kraft paper could have an outer white paper or plastic layer with graphics and labeling wound around the outside of the tube using a convolute winding process.